florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/ch.JPG">

 So, Inception module all done!
+Now we can say that, GoogLeNet = stack the inception modules.
+But wait !
+What are these ?

 model.summary()
 -